Dyslexia

 Positive Reinforcement

-Positive reinforcement involves providing a reward or positive feedback when students demonstrate desired behavior or achieve a certain goal:
+Positive reinforcement involves providing a reward or positive feedback when students demonstrate desired behaviour or achieve a certain goal:

 1. Encouragement: Positive comments and praise can greatly boost students' confidence and motivation.
 Acknowledge effort, improvement, and achievement regularly.